 Derivative financial liabilities are recorded at fair value, with gains and losses arising from changes in fair value recognized in change in fair value of derivative liability within the consolidated statements of comprehensive loss at each period end while such instruments are outstanding.
-The derivative liabilities are being valued using Monte Carlo simulation models.
-Refer to Notes 10 and 12 for additional information.
+The Company's derivative liabilities from certain financing transactions were primarily valued using Monte Carlo simulation models.
+Refer to Notes 10, 11 and 13 for additional information.